How to Hire a Physical Therapist:

 - Can you describe a time when you collaborated with a colleague on a physical therapy plan?

 - Describe some of your most challenging cases.
 What therapies did you use?

 Use our physical therapist interview questions for inspiration.

 Check out our complete guide on how to create an interview process.

 Physical therapists are highly-trained individuals who should be well-versed in the human body and treatment plans.
-Therefore, to ensure that your ideal candidate is able to perform his/her tasks to the best of their ability, conduct a practical and/or comprehensive assessment to help measure the extent of their expertise and work experience.
-Look for candidates that demonstrate excellent knowledge of treatment plans for various injuries and age groups.
+To ensure that your ideal candidate is able to perform his/her tasks to the best of their ability, conduct a practical and/or comprehensive assessment to help measure the extent of their expertise and work experience.